OWASP/CheatSheetSeries/cheatsheets/Transport_Layer_Protection_Cheat_Sheet.md

 - Anonymous ciphers
 - EXPORT ciphers

-See the [TLS Cipher String Cheat Sheet](TLS_Cipher_String_Cheat_Sheet.md) for full details how securely configuring ciphers.
+See the [TLS Cipher String Cheat Sheet](TLS_Cipher_String_Cheat_Sheet.md) for full details on securely configuring ciphers.

-## Prefer Ephemeral Key Exchanges
+## Use Strong Diffie-Hellman Parameters

 Where ciphers that use the ephemeral Diffie-Hellman key exchange are in use (signified by the "DHE" or "EDH" strings in the cipher name) sufficiently secure Diffie-Hellman parameters (at least 2048 bits) should be used

-The following command can be used to generated 2048 bit parameters:
+The following command can be used to generate 2048 bit parameters:

 ```bash
 $ openssl dhparam 2048 -out dhparam2048.pem